MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/get-started/app-hello-kusto.md

 ---
 title: 'Hello Kusto: Create your first app - Azure Data Explorer'
-description: Learn how to create your first app to print Hello Kusto using Azure Data Explorer client libraries. ms.reviewer: yogilad ms.topic: how-to ms.date: 02/23/2023
+description: Learn how to create your first app to print Hello Kusto using Kusto client libraries. ms.reviewer: yogilad ms.topic: how-to ms.date: 04/24/2023
 ---
-# Hello Kusto: Create your first Azure Data Explorer client app
+# Hello Kusto: Create your first Kusto client app

 In this article, you learn how to: